jainvinti/javascript/objects.md

 circle.draw(); // method

-// difference between method and function - if a function is part of object in object programming terms, refer that function as method.
+// difference between method and function -
+//if a function is part of object in object programming terms, refer that function as method.
 ```

 ### factory function